Planning a Trip to Saba: What the Weather Tells You

 Spring and Early Summer: April Through May

 April transitions smoothly from winter conditions, maintaining the favorable patterns that make those months popular.
 May begins a gradual shift toward warmer, occasionally wetter conditions as the calendar approaches summer.
-Temperatures start climbing, though rainfall remains relatively controlled outside the official Atlantic hurricane season.
+Average temperatures start climbing, though rainfall remains relatively controlled outside the official Atlantic hurricane season.

 For travelers seeking slightly fewer crowds than peak February-March but still reliable weather, late April and May offer a reasonable compromise.
 Wind patterns remain steady for water sports, and hiking remains enjoyable, though afternoon heat becomes more pronounced.